nyudlts/ie-gen-mets/README.md

 #### input:
 - object identifier
-- [METS](http://www.loc.gov/standards/mets/) mptr strings, in sequential order, that point to the correct intellectual entity in the source entity structMap OR the string "MISSING" to indicate
+- [METS](http://www.loc.gov/standards/mets/) mptr strings, in sequential order, that point to the correct intellectual entity in the source entity structMap OR the string "UNAVAIL" to indicate that a portion of the intellectual entity is not available
   - for an explanation of Source Entities and Intellectual Entities as used above, please see (https://github.com/NYULibraries/aco-mets)

 #### output: